 If you’re like most people, a cup of freshly brewed coffee is a standard part of your morning wake-up routine.
 But caffeinated coffee could be contributing to weight gain, depending on how you take it and how often you drink it.
 That's because coffee add-ons like cream, sugar, and other flavorings can supply saturated fat and plenty of empty calories.

 How can you keep your coffee South Beach Diet–friendly?
-Try to limit yourself to 1 or 2 cups of caffeinated coffee a day and opt for sugar substitutes and sugar-free and fat-free creamers if you like it sweet and light.
+Try to limit yourself to 1 or 2 cups of caffeinated or decaffeinated coffee a day and opt for a sugar substitute and reduced-fat milk if you like it sweet and light.
 Beware of specialty coffees from cafés and coffee shops, which are often made with sugary syrups or other flavorings that can stall your weight-loss efforts.
 Your best bet: Prepare your coffee at home, so you know exactly what’s in it.

 If you enjoy your coffee with cream . . .
-Opt for sugar-free and fat-free varieties (with no more than 2 grams of sugar per 2 tablespoons) and limit your intake to 2 tablespoons per day.
+Opt for sugar-free and fat-free creamers (with no more than 2 grams of sugar per 2 tablespoons) and limit your intake to 2 tablespoons per day.

 If you enjoy your coffee with sugar . . .
 Ideally choose a natural no-calorie sugar substitute, such as stevia or monk fruit rather than regular sugar.
 You can also use a little agave nectar but limit to 1 tablespoon maximum daily (since it’s 1.5 times sweeter than sugar, you’ll need a lot less than that in your coffee!).

 If you prefer decaf . . .
 One or 2 cups of decaffeinated coffee or decaffeinated, no-sugar-added flavored coffee can be enjoyed on all Phases of the South Beach Diet.
 The same guidelines for milk, creamers, and sugar substitutes described above apply for decaffeinated coffee as well.